 3 Rights a Trade Mark Gives You

 A trade mark is one excellent way to protect your business’ intellectual property (IP).
 In addition, it provides a multitude of legal and marketing benefits that you can leverage to aid the growth of your business.
-A trade mark gives you many exclusive rights over your trade mark.
-While it is not always necessary to register your trade mark, having your trade mark registered can make it easier for you to enjoy these exclusive benefits.
+A trade mark gives you exclusive rights over your trade mark.
+While it is not always necessary to register your trade mark, doing so can make it easier for you to enjoy these exclusive benefits.
 To help you better understand the importance of trade marks, this article will take you through three exclusive rights a trade mark gives you.

 1. Use of Your Trade Mark

 A trade mark registered with IP Australia will give you exclusive use of your trade mark nationwide, giving you the ability to have complete control over your trade mark and its use.
 This is particularly important when designing your business’ marketing strategies and planning your growth.
 With this exclusive use, you will be able to distinguish your brand from others, improving your brand’s reputation and bringing value to your business over time.

 Having a registered trade mark in Australia can also help you to take your business overseas and use your trade mark on an international scale.
 This is because applying for international trade mark registration is much easier when you already have a trade mark registered in Australia.

 2. Commercialisation of Your Trade Mark

 Registering your trade mark gives you the right to commercialise your trade mark.
 This includes the rights to licence your trade mark.
 Licencing is an excellent way to retain ownership over your trade mark without giving up your trade mark rights.